david-gimelle/azure-devops-pipeline-python/README.md

-# Python Boardgames Lists Demo Application
+# Python Demo Application

-Simple example of a Python/Flask/Poetry Api Application providing a list of boardgames with a GET endpoint
+Simple example of a Python/Flask/Poetry demo Api Application

 # Requirements for this app
 - Python 3